omeatai/react-projects-redux/README.md

 ## Introduction

-These are modern React Applications built with React, Context API, Redux and Redux Toolkit by Ifeanyi Omeata.
+These are modern React Applications built with React, Context API, Redux, Redux Toolkit and more.... by Ifeanyi Omeata.

 ## Development Tools/Stack